All Episodes

 We will continue in mere moments.

-stay with us Yeah, it's just it's real simple here, folks.
+Yeah, it's real simple here, folks.

-If only he had killed bin Laden when he was asked to, if only, if only, if only, if only, if only, if only.
+If only Gorelik had not built the wall, if only he had killed Bin Laden when he was asked to, if only, Bill Clinton's one of these, if only, it's like the dog ate my homework.

 Wish I had a second chance.

-This is Abel Danger from sharing information with the FBI that four suspected Al-Qaeda terrorists were in the country prior to the September 11th attacks after determining they were here legally.
+Speaking of all this, Washington Times today, Pentagon lawyers, fearing a public relations blowback, blocked the military intelligence unit, this is Abel Danger, from sharing information with the FBI that four suspected al-Qaeda terrorists were in the country prior to the September 11th attacks after determining they were here legally.

-The intelligence official who spoke on condition of anonymity said that Pentagon lawyers were afraid of a blowback similar to the public's response to the FBI-led assault on the Waco branch dividian compound and decided to withhold the information from the FBI.
+The official said, despite briefing Commission staff members on two occasions about the Mohamed Atta-led terrorist cell and telling them of a lockdown of information between the Defense Department and the FBI, the intelligence official, who spoke on condition of anonymity, said that Pentagon lawyers were afraid of a blowback similar to the public's response to the FBI-led assault on the Waco Branch Davidian compound and decided to withhold the information from the FBI.

 Something goes wrong.

-Uh something went wrong.
+Something went wrong.

-They keep changing their stories too.
+They keep changing their stories, too.

 They took good notes.